-We all have different needs when it comes to productivity and being social.
-Some people, like me, love working alone.
-But many remote workers struggle with loneliness and isolation.
-Depending on your situation and your personality, you’ll need to customize a solution that works for you.
+We all have different needs when it comes to work/life balance.
+Some people love working alone and others need lots of human contact.
+One of the beautiful things about working remotely is that we can more or less choose when and where we work.
+In order to avoid loneliness, it’s important to customize your schedule and workspace so that it suits you.
 I’ve interviewed over 50 people who work remotely and wanted to share some of their tips for how you can combat the loneliness of working alone and build connection into your day.

 Welcome to the Collaboration Superpowers podcast.
 My name is Lisette and I’m interviewing people and companies doing great things remotely.
 Welcome to another episode, everyone.
 I’m dedicating this week’s episode to talking about how to combat loneliness and that feeling of being disconnected as a remote worker?
 I know many remote workers have struggled with this.
 And over all the interviews, I’ve gathered some great tips for what remote workers do to connect with their teams and with other people.
 So if you are a remote worker who works mostly on your own and you’re craving social contact, this episode is for you.
 Now if you’re working on your own and you physically want to be around other people, naturally, you’re going to have to leave the house.
 It’s as simple as that.
 Even just going out for exercise can really combat the feeling of being lonely.
 But more than that, there are many places you can go to work, cafés, bookstores, libraries, co-working spaces.
 If you want to be around other people, there are plenty of places to get different levels of social interaction.
 I know several solopreneurs who have actually banded together with other solopreneurs and rented an office together.
 So even if they’re not working at the same company, they still have the space that they can go to together and work.
 And if you have a close relationship with your clients, you can also work from client offices, even when you’re not doing work for them.
 It’s a great way to build relationship just by being there by proximity.
 And of course don’t forget about local meetups or conferences.
 There are tons of places you can go to meet people or just be around people.
 But my number one tip for combating loneliness and disconnection is to leave the house.